AllianceAuth-Apps/aa-structures/README.md

 This app is for managing Eve Online structures with [Alliance Auth](https://gitlab.com/allianceauth/allianceauth).
 It allows all member corporations to see a current list of all their structures in Auth.
 In addition it allows forwarding Eve Online notifications to Discord.

-For details on how to install and use *Structures* please see the [documentation](https://aa-structures.readthedocs.io/en/latest/).

 ## Features

 Structures adds the following main features to Alliance Auth: